-Don't deal with a cockroach infestation a moment longer and call us at 800-937-8398 or use our online form to schedule an appointment.
+Don't deal with a cockroach infestation a moment longer.
+Call us at 800-937-8398 or use our online form to schedule an appointment.

-No matter what types of cockroaches that you have a Western Exterminator Technicians can help you find their hiding places, remove them, and help you find ways to keep them away.
+No matter what type you have, Western Exterminator specialists know how to get rid of cockroaches.
+We will help you find their hiding places, remove them, and help you find ways to keep them away.